 Europa Cantat Utrecht Foundation

 The Europa Cantat Utrecht Foundation is the official body behind Leading Voices 2022.
-The board consists of an international group of professionals, who are connected to both founding partners the European Choral Association and ZIMIHC.
+The board consists of an international group of professionals, who are connected to founding partners the European Choral Association and ZIMIHC.

 Europa Cantat Utrecht Foundation - Board